Thick-billed raven: Nesting

 It nests in trees and on cliffs, apparently building a stick nest like the similar and much more widely distributed and studied white-necked raven.
 It lays three to five eggs.
 In one case, thick-billed ravens were observed to vigorously displace predatory Verreaux's eagle owls from their nest area.

 Voice

 Its calls include a harsh nasal croak, a low wheezy croak, a "raven-raven", and sometimes a "dink, dink, dink" sound.
-Like many corvids, the thick-billed raven is capable of vocal mimicry; however, this behavior is rare in the wild, and is normally recorded only in captivity.
+Like many corvids, the thick-billed raven is capable of vocal mimicry; however, this behaviour is rare in the wild, and is normally recorded only in captivity.